 - Guide: Healthcare and Health Insurance for RVers

 - For information on RVer compatible insurance options, we recommend RVer Insurance.

 Mail Forwarding & Domicile

 We use St. Brendan's Isle in Florida for our mail forwarding, and use their Mail Scan Pro service.
-Their address also serves as our legal address of domicile for driver's licenses, voting, vehicle registration, taxes, etc. They collect our mail, scan the front of the envelop and notify us via e-mail that we have new mail.
+Their address also serves as our legal address of domicile for driver's licenses, voting, vehicle registration, business registration, taxes, etc. They collect our mail, scan the front of the envelop and notify us via e-mail that we have new mail.
 We can then view our envelops online and decide what to do with them - scan, send or shred.
 We can request a shipment to whatever address we're at.
 They're super cool and we couldn't be happier with the service we have received from them.

 Monthly Cost: $20/mo, plus postage & scanning charges

 All of the below stuff we've not included in the above cost log - as these are expenses we'd have regardless if we were traveling or living in a stationary home.
 But we will discuss some things that influence these costs with a traveling lifestyle.

 Day to Day costs